All Episodes

 They're the balanced, most balanced, and they are the best.

-Now, before before I play this, Obama the other day, when in in talking about his reversal on the war in Iraq, said that what he would do is that he would call in his chief joints of staff, and he would tell them, he would give them instructions to end the war now.
+Now, before I play this, Obama the other day, in talking about his reversal on the war in Iraq, said that what he would do is that he would call in his chief joints of staff and he would tell them, he would give them instructions to end the war now.

 Do you know how ignorant that is?